PanatdaCatlin/personal-blog/README.md

 ## Live demo

-* To visit the project's  [Click Here](https://panatdacatlin.github.io/personal-blog/).
-This should be redirect to `https://panatdacatlin.github.io/personal-blog/`
+* To visit the project [Click Here](https://panatdacatlin.github.io/personal-blog/).
+This should redirect to `https://panatdacatlin.github.io/personal-blog/`

 ## Download Repo

-* Clone this repository: In the command line just enter:`$ git clone https://github.com/PanatdaCatlin/personal-blog`.
+* Clone this repository: in the command line enter:`$ git clone https://github.com/PanatdaCatlin/personal-blog`.

 ## Usage

-To open locally
+To open locally once prject is cloned:
-Once Clone:
 1. Navigate to the application directory: `$ cd personal-blog`
 2. Execute the command `$ open index.html` or `$ <your browser> index.html`
 3. The application will be opened in your browser